jaspector

 Monday–Friday, 8:00 AM–4:00 PM

-Typical inspection sequence: Final inspection is required upon completion of work before occupancy or use.
+Typical sequence: Final inspection is required upon completion of work before occupancy or use.

 A building permit is required for all construction in unincorporated Wallowa County, including structural, electrical, plumbing, mechanical, and plan review work.

+Not all construction work requires a permit in unincorporated Wallowa County, OR.
 The following work is generally exempt: Nonhabitable detached structures (sheds, garages): less than 200 sq ft AND roof height 15 feet or less; Patios, porches, deck covers: 200 sq ft or less AND average roof height 12 feet or less AND 3 feet or more from property line; Decks/porches with floor 30 inches or less above adjacent grade; Fences: less than 7 feet height (wood, wire, chain link); Concrete sidewalks, slabs, driveways: 30 inches or less above adjacent grade; Paint, wallpaper, tile, flooring on existing surfaces; Cabinet, countertop, or similar finish work; Carpet installation; Minor plumbing repairs: sink, toilet, faucet (not concealed in wall), shower head, rain gutters, downspouts.
 Note: Exemptions are interpreted locally and may vary.
 Verify with Wallowa County Building Codes before assuming work is exempt.
 Work not meeting ALL parameters of an exemption requires a permit.
+When in doubt, confirm with the local building department before starting work.